hyfung/Projects_2025/AI/README.md

 > Training a model means tuning the parameter in each neuron to match input to expected output

-## Scenario

-### Model Deployment

-There are numerous way to serve a model

-- Serverless
-  - AWS Lambda
-- On-premise
-  - Flask
-  - FastAPI
-- Integrated
-  - Embed in application
-  - Code to update or fetch model

-### Continuous Integration

-### Continuous Training

 ## Key Glossary Cheatsheet

 ### Training